Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: The Bogoliubov theory and phase transition

 over all values of ${\bf K}$.
 The minima of $\mathscr{F}$ differ from the minima of the bare particle dispersion due to the extended range of interactions that are brought in the system by the dipolar excitons.
 Derivating Eq.~(\ref{F(K)=min}) with respect to the full density $n$, we find the chemical potential of the system of lower polaritons at a given ${\bf K}$:

-In Fig.~\ref{fig3}{\bf a}, we plot the exemplary dependence of the free energy (\ref{F(K)=min}) on ${\bf K}$.
-The minimization procedure allows us to find the condensate momentum ${\bf K}_0$ for each $E$ and $B$ depending on the detuning $\Delta$.
-We plot in Fig.~\ref{fig3}{\bf b} an example of such a dependence for $B=3$~T, $E=5.9$~kV/cm.
-In both Fig.~\ref{fig3}{\bf a} and {\bf b}, we evidence a clear transition at $\Delta\approx10.07$~meV (at $\hbar\Omega_0=6$~meV).
-With the growth of $\Delta$, the resting (${\bf K=K}_0$) superfluid Bose-condensed system of lower polaritons with a given total density (here $n=10^{10}$~cm$^{-2}$), due to the energy considerations---according to Eq.~(\ref{F=min})---undergoes a transition from its polariton minimum of the free energy to the exciton one (shown in the inset of Fig.~\ref{fig3}{\bf a}).
-The condensate magnetic momentum $K_0$ upon transiting to the regime of the exciton BEC changes abruptly by two orders of magnitude: from 0.0389 $E_G/c$ to 4.937 $E_G/c$.
-The latter value at $\varepsilon=12.5$ (for GaAs) exceeds the lightcone radius $q_{\rm rad}=E_G\sqrt{\varepsilon}/c=3.53E_G/c$.
-This means that the condensate becomes optically dark~\cite{prb062001548,prb062015323}, so that it decays mostly non-radiatively, featuring very long (on the $\mu$s scale~\cite{jetpl0840222}) lifetimes (see discussion in Sec.~\ref{B-opt}).
+The minimization procedure allows us to find the condensate momentum ${\bf K}_0$ for each $E$ and $B$ depending on the total density $n$ and detuning $\Delta$.
+In Fig.~\ref{fig3}{\bf a}, we plot an example of such a dependence for $B=3$~T, $E=5.9$~kV/cm, $\Delta=10$~meV (at $\hbar\Omega_0=6$~meV).
+Upon changing $n$ at a fixed detuning, we evidence that the resting (${\bf K=K}_0$) superfluid Bose-condensed system of excitons, due to the energy considerations---according to Eq.~(\ref{F=min})---undergoes a transition from its exciton minimum of the free energy to the polariton one (for an exemplary dependence of the free energy (\ref{F(K)=min}) on ${\bf K}$ and details of the transition produced by changing the detuning at a fixed density, see Appendix~\ref{AppDet}).
+The condensate magnetic momentum $K_0$ upon transiting to the regime of the lower polaritons BEC changes abruptly by two orders of magnitude: from 4.937 $E_G/c$ below $n=0.7862\times10^{10}$~cm$^{-2}$ to 0.0389 $E_G/c$ at $n$ higher than $0.8027\times10^{10}$~cm$^{-2}$.
+We note that the value of the condensate momentum $K_0$ in the exciton-BEC regime at $\varepsilon=12.5$ (for GaAs) exceeds the lightcone radius $q_{\rm rad} = E_G\sqrt{\varepsilon}/c = 3.53E_G/c$.
+This means that the exciton condensate is optically dark~\cite{prb062001548,prb062015323}, so that it decays mostly non-radiatively, featuring very long (on the $\mu$s scale~\cite{jetpl0840222}) lifetimes (see discussion in Sec.~\ref{B-opt}).

+In order to investigate the nature of this transition, we calculate the two-dimensional pressure as $p(\mu)=-[\mathscr{F}_{\rm min} - \mu n(\mu)]$ which is plotted against the total density in Fig.~\ref{fig3}{\bf b} for different values of $\Delta$.
+The chemical potential according to (\ref{mu}) is plotted for the same values of $n$ in Fig.~\ref{fig3}{\bf c}.
+One sees that for each detuning, there exists a narrow range of densities corresponding to the coexistense of the two BEC phases where both the pressure and chemical potential stay constant.
+The pressure dependence on $\mu$ stays continuous, as shown in Fig.~\ref{fig3}{\bf d}.
+At the same time, the derivative $\partial p/\partial\mu$ displays a jump across the exciton-BEC---polariton-BEC transition, thus indicating that this is a first-order phase transition, tunable by means of total population, detuning, or electric field (see Appendix~\ref{AppDet}).

-In order to investigate the excitation spectrum of such a system, its condensate population, and their change across the polariton-BEC --- exciton-BEC transition, we first bring the Hamiltonian (\ref{T1}) to the traditional Bogoliubov shape convenient for diagonalization.
+Furthermore, we study the excitation spectrum of such a system, its condensate population, and their change across the considered transition.
+First, we bring the Hamiltonian (\ref{T1}) to the traditional Bogoliubov shape convenient for diagonalization.
 To shorten the derivations, we introduce the following notation:

 which allows to define the ${\bf K}$-dependent symmetric kinetic function of momentum~\cite{footnote2}

 where $\boldsymbol{k} = {\bf p}-{\bf K}$.
 Similarly, we introduce the symmetric potential function